CruxConnect/crux-docs/_ordering/get_orders.md

 uuid
 : (string) The Universal Unique Identifier for the Order

-status
-: (string) The current Status of the Order

 is_allocated
 : (boolean) Is the order Allocated by the Supplier as of the moment you get the response.
 Generally, this is false initially as the supplier(s) providing the SKU(s) must allocate for each Order.